McDonaldsHappyMeal/driverless-simulator-activity/README.md

 The x-axis is positive to the right and the y-axis is positive upwards.
 Angles are positive anticlockwise.

+## Get started
+1. If you don't have Python installed, [install Python 3.11.1 here](https://www.python.org/downloads/release/python-3111/)
+2. Download the repository by clicking the green "Code" button on the top of the page, then "Download Zip"
+3. Extract the Zip file
+4. Open command prompt or terminal, and navigate to your newly extracted folder with `cd path/to/your/folder`
+5. Install necessary dependencies using `pip install -r requirements.txt`
+6. Run `python3 main.py` (or `python main.py`) and it should come up with errors saying that you need to fill in some code in `motion_controller.py`.
+If you have trouble or have unexpected errors with anything, please don't hesitate to ask a senior for help! :D

 ## Classes

 #### Motion Controller